jnozzi/cocoadev.com/markdown/OpenGLToQuicktimeMovie.md

 Hi everybody,
-I'm interested in help as to how I might take a number of saved out frames from General/OpenGL and write them to a quickime movie.
+I'm interested in help as to how I might take a number of saved out frames from OpenGL and write them to a quickime movie.

 My half-baked plan is this: